BDunnCode/cloud-project-one/README.md

 headers and have to get creative.
 I used regularly-sized italic and bold text as ways to compensate for this issue quite a bit.

-- So different from other text editors.
+- Being so different from other text editors.
 With markdown being so different from Google Docs, I almost had to entirely rewrite everything, in fact figuring out how to reformat may have even taken longer than the original writing.
 It shows how valuable automated migration tools / migration assistance for large projects and businesses could be.